-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 212-903 County-District No. by telephone/e-mail/FAX on by of TEA.
-School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4B-Program Description Part 4: Waiver Requests and the state of CA/.
-Applicants must check the walvers in which the LEA/campus intends to implement.
-This waiver extends the "life" ability of school improvement funds. " of the funds for two additional years; allowing a behalf of the eligible campus, as long as the ca program.
-Note: Since TEA has reque improvement grant must be checked. ested and received a walver of the period of avail funds, this walver automatically applies to all LE lability of these school As in the State and implementing a turnaround of Under this waiver, the LEA we restart model may have their school improvement interver be applicable.
-This waiver as improvement timeline for Tier I and Tier II Title or restart model. with an eligible Tier I or Tier II campus implement or School Improvement status reset regardless of ntions, such as School Choice and Supplemental flows the campus two years to effectively implement and additional statutory school improvement into nting the turnaround model or f the actual AYP status and other Education Services (SES) would not ment the selected turnaround or 40 percent poverty eligibility This waiver allows a Tier I Ti program in a Tier I or Tier II Title I participating threshold. tle I campus that otherwise does not qualify to other the Tier I reform model selected.
+For TEA Use O • ments and/or anno 1 TEXAS EDUCATION AGENCY on this pa on this page have been confirmed with Standard Application System (SAS) County District No. ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, County-District No. by teleph one/e-mail/FAX on School Years 2010-2013 by of TEA.
+School Teals 2010-2015 Amendment No. Texas Title I Priority Schools Grant Schedule #4B-Program Description Dart 4 : Waiver Requ acte Octionate # 10 Program Description Applica nts must check the waivers if n which the LEA/campus intends to implement.
+This waiver ex tends the "life to the LEA or lability of school improvement funds. " of the funds for two additional years; allowing n behalf of the eligible campus, as long as the ca program. impro ested and received a waiver of the period of ava funds, this waiver automatically applies to all LE implementing Under this wai restart model school improve be applicable. restart model a turnaround a turnaround a turnaround a the improvement timeline for Tier I and Tier II Title or restart model. with an eligible Tier I or Tier II campus implement or School Improvement status reset regardless of antions, such as School Choice and Supplemental allows the campus two years to effectively implement additional statutory school improvement into a program in a Tier I or Tier II Title I participating the second of the school improvement into the school improvement in a Tier I or Tier II Title I participating the school improvement in a Tier I or Tier II Title I participating the school improvement in a Tier I or Tier II Title I participating the school improvement in a Tier I or Tier II Title I participating the school improvement in a Tier I or Tier II Title I participating the school improvement in a Tier I or Tier II Title I participating the school improvement in a Tier I or Tier II Title I participating the school improvement in a Tier I or Tier II Title I participating the school improvement in a Tier I or Tier II Title I participating the school improvement in the school in the school improvement in the school improvement in the school improvement in the school in the sc nting the turnaround model or f the actual AYP status and other Education Services (SES) would not ment the selected turnaround or erventions being required.
+This waiver all lows a Tier I Ti itle I campus that otherwise does not qualify to o the Tier I reform model selected. operate a Schoolwide program to by telephone/e-mail/FAX on

-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mail/FAX on bv
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with